evangelia-mitsopoulou/restaurant-menu/README.md

 So mostly our custom components are molecules and organisms and within them we integrate either just Material UI atoms or just custom atoms or more often a mixture of them.
 The molecule that was used from Material UI is the Card.
 So the workflow is the following: First we categorize conceptually a building block/UI component that we want to develop into one of the 3 categories.
 Then we check if this UI component exists already in Material UI in order to reuse it.
 If it exists we reuse it and make any necessary css adjustments.
 If the UI compoment is quite custom and specific to the project then we build it from scratch.<br/>

 For every component there is folder under which there is a sass file and a jsx file.
 I strongly support the splitting of css formating from template and application logic.
 The idea of mixing css with javascript, as is done in the <i>styled components</i> approach is against the original nature of these technologies.
 So to style the components i used a hybrid solution of css modules and component namespacing.
-In this way the component classed are locally scoped.
+In this way the component classes are locally scoped.
 If there was a unit test for this component, its file could be also placed at this level.
 The naming convention that was adopted is PascalCase for jsx files and camelCases for sass files.

 Most components are dummy, they don't have any application logic.
 They are just consumers of the props coming from the parent container.
 Their event handlers are assigned back to the parent components, whose event handlers are assigned back to grandparent App component.
 Sometimes some data coming from the parent should be manipulated before beeing rendered in the child's template and in these cases some small logic is being done locally on the component i.e. in Allergy Info (molecule) component we transform a Set into an Array in order to make it iterable and in Card (molecule) component there is some local logic regarding the caclulation of the spiciness level.